-- Hot tub means a large container full of water, often heated, in which one or more persons can sit for the purpose of relaxation, hydrotherapy, and/or socializing.
+- Hot tub means a container of water, often heated, in which one or more persons can sit for the purpose of relaxation, hydrotherapy, and/or socializing.
 A hot tub may be above, at, or below grade. - Illegal use means any use commenced or undertaken without compliance with applicable law, or which was not an authorized or permitted use within the zone district in which the use is located. - Illegal building or Illegal structure means any building or structure which was initially constructed, created, or established, or was later modified, changed, renovated, or remodeled, without compliance with applicable law, including but not limited to this Land Use Code and the Town-adopted building and safety codes.
-An illegal building or illegal structure shall also include an otherwise lawfully established building or structure which was altered or modified to accommodate an illegal additional dwelling unit, accessory apartment, lock-off unit, or unlicensed short-term rental. - Illegal land division means any division of land whether by map, plat, agreement, deed, or other form of documentation undertaken without the approval of a county or municipality with jurisdiction and authority over the subdivision of the land. - Improvement is generally synonymous with Development when used to describe the general modification of a building site.
+An illegal building or illegal structure shall also include an otherwise lawfully established building or structure which was altered or modified to accommodate an illegal additional dwelling unit, accessory apartment, lock-off unit, or unlicensed short-term rental.
+For short-term rental definition, see Article 1, Chapter 6 of the Blue River Municipal Code. - Illegal land division means any division of land whether by map, plat, agreement, deed, or other form of documentation undertaken without the approval of a county or municipality with jurisdiction and authority over the subdivision of the land. - Improvement is synonymous with development when used to describe the general modification of a building site.
 See Development.
 In the context of describing, referencing, or regulating a specific building, structure, or physical amenity on a site, improvement means the building, structure, or amenity.
-E.g., see "Building height." - Independent housekeeping unit means one (1) family having available to them their own cooking (whether stove, oven or microwave oven) and sanitary facilities. - Inspector means an authorized representative of the Town, appointed or assigned by the Town Manager, to make any or all necessary inspections of materials and work performed by a person. - Intensity of use means the qualitative and quantitative levels of activity anticipated for any use. - Interior view means the extent or range of vision originating from within the development and directed to another portion of the development or any surrounding area. - Landscaping means the modification or enhancement of real property for the principal purpose of enhancing its visual quality, adding value, or screen or mitigating objectionable views or aspects through the use of any or all of the following elements: trees, shrubs, flowers, grass or other horticultural elements, retaining walls, berm, decorative rock or stonework, pond or water features, flood or drainage management, paving or trail creation, lighting, permanent fixtures or furniture, or other architectural elements. - Landscape wall means a wall exterior to a building or structure which is intended to hold the vertical weight of architectural elements such as pillars, gazebos, pergolas, or other similar structures or intended to aesthetically divide areas of a lot such as garden beds, transitions between natural and landscape areas, or to designate walkways or other purposes of the lot.
+See "Building height." - Independent housekeeping unit (or single housekeeping unit) means one (1) family having available to them their own cooking (whether stove, oven or microwave oven) and bath and sanitary facilities. - Inspector means an authorized representative of the Town, appointed or assigned by the Town Manager, to make any or all necessary inspections of materials and work performed by a person. - Intensity of use means the qualitative and quantitative levels of activity anticipated for any use. - Interior view means the extent or range of vision originating from within the development and directed to another portion of the development or any surrounding area. - Landscaping means the modification or enhancement of real property for the principal purpose of enhancing its visual quality, adding value, or screen or mitigating objectionable views or aspects through the use of any or all of the following elements: trees, shrubs, flowers, grass or other horticultural elements, retaining walls, berm, decorative rock or stonework, pond or water features, flood or drainage management improvements, sidewalk, paving or trail creation, lighting, permanent fixtures or furniture, or other architectural elements. - Landscape wall means a wall exterior to a building or structure which is intended to hold the vertical weight of architectural elements such as pillars, gazebos, pergolas, or other similar structures or intended to aesthetically divide areas of a lot such as garden beds, transitions between natural and landscape areas, or to designate walkways or other purposes of the lot.
 A landscape wall is not a wall, a screening wall, or a retaining wall (as defined by this Section).